sonic-net/SONiC/doc/mgmt/Docker to Host communication.md

 ## 2.2 Functional Description

-This feature enables management applications to issue requests to the host to perform actions such as:
+This feature enables management applications to issue requests to the host to perform "actions".
+For instance :
 * image install / upgrade
-* ZTP enable/disable
 * initiate reboot and warm reboot using existing scripts
 * create show-tech tar file using existing show-tech script
 * config save/reload using existing scripts

+In contrast to typical DB operations - CRUD (create, read, update, delete), an "action" is an operation that does not directly modify a DB record, but triggers a host OS system request instead (such as SW image install/update).
+It is recommended that the "Host services" only be defined for this type of applications.

 # 3 Design
 ## 3.1 Overview

 The feature extends the SONiC management framework to add a D-Bus service on the host.
 This service will register against a known endpoint, and will service requests to the endpoint.
-Application modules will add "applets" to the host service, which will automatically register their endpoints (D-Bus objects and methods).
+Application modules will add "servlets" to the host service, which will automatically register their endpoints (D-Bus objects and methods).

 The client application module in a container (e.g. management or telemetry) can use the APIs provided in Translib to send the request to the host - essentially, make a (remote) D-Bus method call, and either wait for the response (if the request was synchronous), or receive a channel and wait for the request to return the response on the